CSC207-2024F-UofT/FizzBuzz/README.md

 ### Task 3.3 Push your latest changes

-* Now that you've made some more changes to your repository, you should repeat the add, commit, push process for any files that you have changed.
+- [ ] Now that you've made some more changes to your repository, you should repeat the add, commit, push process for any files that you have changed if you haven't done so recently.
 Remember to include a descriptive commit message.

 ### Task 3.4 Pulling changes from GitHub